yousefelassal/quote-cron/README.md

 > Kind words can be short and easy to speak, but their echoes are truly endless.

 > Love is the master key that opens the gates of happiness.

+> The world is afflicted by death and decay.
+But the wise do not grieve, having realized the nature of the world.